 The term of office of each of the present directors expires at the Meeting.
-The Board proposes to nominate the seven persons named in the table below for election as directors of the Corporation.
-The nominees consist of six of the seven existing directors of the Corporation, as well as one new proposed director.
-Ms. Daniella Dimitrov, currently a director of the Corporation, has decided not to stand for re-election due to other commitments.
+The Board proposes to nominate the six persons named in the table below for election as directors of the Corporation.
+The nominees consist of six of the seven existing directors of the Corporation.
+Torstein Sanness, currently a director of the Corporation, is not eligible to stand for re-election at the Meeting.